 2. NUMBER OF MEETINGS OF THE BOARD

-During the Financial Year under review 4 (Four) Board meetings were held the detailsare appearing in the Corporate Governance Report.
+During the Financial Y0ear under review 6 (six) Board meetings were held the detailsof which are appearing in the Report on Corporate Governance.

 3. DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(3) (c) of the Act the Board of Directors to the best of itsknowledge and ability confirm that: (a) in preparation of the annual accounts theapplicable accounting standards have been followed; (b) the directors have selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company at the end of the Financial Year and of the profit and loss of the Company forthat period;

 (c) the directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities; (d)the directors have prepared the annual accounts on a going concern basis; and (e) thedirectors have laid down internal financial controls to be followed by the Company andsuch internal financial controls are adequate and operating effectively; (f) the directorshave devised proper systems to ensure compliance with the provisions of all applicablelaws and that such systems are adequate and operating effectively.

 All Independent Directors of the Company have given declaration under Section 149 (7)of the Act that he / she meets the criteria laid down in Section 149 (6) of the Act.